mrstegeman/recipes/content/recipes/skillet-bread/index.md

 * Using as much flour as needed so it doesn't stick, shape the dough into a large disc.
 * Place the disc in a 12 inch cast iron skillet that has been brushed with olive oil.
 * Cover with a towel, and let rise again for 30 minutes.
-* Preheat oven to 400 degrees F.
+* Preheat oven to 400°F.
 * Lightly brush 2 tablespoons of olive oil on the top of the dough.
 * Using a sharp knife, slit the dough in 4 places.
 * Bake for 35 - 40 minutes.